Never shake a baby

 - whisper, talk or sing gently, play soft music

-- offer a dummy – but not until breastfeeding is well established
+- offer your baby a dummy – but if you are breastfeeding we recommend that you do not give your baby a dummy until breastfeeding is well established.

 - in South Australia phone the Parent Helpline 1300 364 100 for more ideas.

 - in Australia - call your local Parent Helpline.